y-chan/atomicswap-qt/atomicswap/coins/README.md

-# gui-atomic coins folder
+# atomicswap-qt coins folder

 ## What is this folder?
 This folder contains coin file(json).

 ## Add coins
-If you want add coin to gui-atomic, you can pull request.
+If you want add coin to atomicswap-qt, you can pull request.
 I present the procedure.
 * 1, Add to \<coin name\>.json
   * json params explanation